stephan-tolksdorf/STULabel/README.md

 If you have a question regarding the use of STULabel, e.g. how to accomplish a certain text layout, please ask the question on Stack Overflow and tag it with 'STULabel'.

-The author of this framework, Stephan Tolksdorf, is working as a freelance software developer.
-Please don't hesitate to ask him for availability and rates if you'd like him to work on your iOS (Swift and Objective-C(++)) or cross-platform C++ project.
-You can contact him at consulting@quanttec.com.

 ## Some features in detail

 ### Performance